TudorGalatan/Bitpanda_Junior_Front-End_Developer_Test/README.md

-# Bitpanda_Junior_Front-End_Developer_Test
+# Bitpanda - Junior Web Front-End Developer - Technical Test

-This is the test for the Bitpanda's Junior Web Front-End Developer application.
+This is the technical test for the Bitpanda's Junior Web Front-End Developer application.